-The ABS and traction control lights are likely on due to driving on slippery terrain, indicating a "mode" the car activated.
+The ABS and traction control lights are likely on because you're driving on slippery terrain, and the car activated a "mode" to avoid slipping or losing control.
 However, damaged brake and steering system sensors could send incorrect signals, causing the light to stay on continuously.
 Another possibility is problems with traction or brakes, such as low brake fluid.

 Watch out: Don't ignore those flashing ABS and traction control warning lights on your car's dashboard.
 They indicate that something is wrong with your vehicle's braking system, requiring immediate attention.
 The sooner you take action, the better, as the damage could become more severe, leading to costly repairs.